 What happened to my good little sleeper?

-While you can rock your two-month-old to sleep in 15 minutes, and put her down, if you try rocking your four-month-old to sleep she will likely startle awake as soon as you put her down.
+While you can rock your 6-week-old to sleep in 15 minutes, and put her down, if you try rocking your four-month-old to sleep she will likely startle awake as soon as you put her down.
 This is because she was still in the light stages of sleep when you tried to put her down.
 If you want to continue to rock your baby to sleep, it can take a very long time, maybe an hour, before she finally falls into deep sleep allowing you to put her down without startling her awake.

-On a lighter note, the four-month regression doesn’t affect every baby!
+On a lighter note, the four-month regression doesn’t affect every baby.
 There are babies whose parents have worked from the beginning to establish healthy sleep habits, and these babies tend to sail right through this time unaffected, or with very little disruption to their sleep.
 If you are finding that you are struggling through this time right now, or that you never found your way out of it, book a call with me, so that we can talk about your own child’s individual sleep issues.
 You can also download my free guide, and if you want a customized, gentle plan to solve sleep problems once and for all, you can sign up for my babies package.